wso2/docs-is/en/docs/references/extend/federation/write-a-custom-federated-authenticator.md

 Therefore, it is required to run a second WSO2 Identity Server instance as the partner identity server.

 ### Set up partner IS
-Add the following config to the `<PARTNER_IS_HOME>/repository/conf/deployment.toml` file to eun the partner identity server  on the same machine in a different port.
+Add the following config to the `<PARTNER_IS_HOME>/repository/conf/deployment.toml` file to be able to run the partner identity server  on the same machine in a different port.

 ``` toml
 [server]